holwech/drawify/README.md

 # Drawify

-A stateful drawing tool with zero dependencies.
+A stateful drawing tool with almost no dependencies.

 See [example](https://github.com/holwech/draw-frontend) for how to use this library.